You're viewing program information for local students.

 Since Monica was awarded her PhD by Monash University in 2005, she has published in a number of quality international journals and attracted a number of research grants.

-Ananta Neelim is a Lecturer in economics at RMIT University and is primarily interested in research in the behavioral aspects of development.
+Ananta Neelim is a Lecturer in Economics who is interested in research in behavioural and experimental economics.

 Dr Skali's research is focused on the study of cultures, norms and institutions, with particular reference to their economic consequences and roots in human behaviour.